syariatifaris/panix/README.md

 # Panix - Post Panic to Slack

 ## About
-Panicx is an library written in Go to caputure panic event, and post it to your own slack channel.
+Panix is an library written in Go to caputure panic event, and post it to your own slack channel.

 ## How to use
 To use panix you can create a slack incoming webhook: